-Equinix's Board currently consists of eight directors.
-Equinix's bylaws provide that the number of directors will be determined by the Board, and the number of directors is currently set at nine.
-Thus, there is one vacant seat on Equinix's Board that Equinix does not intend to fill at this Annual Meeting.
+Equinix's Board currently consists of 10 directors.
+Equinix's bylaws provide that the number of directors will be determined by the Board, and the number of directors is currently set at 10.
+Thus there are no vacant seats on Equinix's Board at this time.